 But at the end of the day, the driver, who was very sharp and had listened to our questions, suggested that maybe he could help.
 He lived nearby in a village that is famous as a center for Balinese art and music.
 It was from here, in Batuan, in the 1930’s, that the 20th century world first discovered Balinese art.
 The artists, musicians and dancers of the day flourished with high profile art shows and concerts in Paris, New York and London.
 For a brief time before World War II, Bali was famous for its artistic output.

 After the war, things were difficult until the hippies arrived in the sixties and Bali once again started to return to an honored place on the world’s artistic stage.
-Our driver told us that he just happens to live next door to the family compound that is home of the most famous families in Balinese music.
+Our driver told us that he just happens to live next door to a family that is famous in Balinese music.
 They have, for several generations, been the keepers of the flame from the great old days.
 They train the best players of today.
-They make the instruments and carve the masks for the operas.
+They make the instruments and the masks for the operas.
 They rehearse four nights a week.
-Would we like to meet them.?
+Would we like to meet them?

 Because of this chance meeting, each day while we are in Bali, one small group will visit with these masters for an introduction to the esthetics of Balinese dance and Gamelan music.
 And on the final evening they will bring a company of costumed dancers and an orchestra to perform for us.